 If creating quality content being the issue, then marketing automation is the solution.
 It reduces manual effort while simultaneously improving effectiveness.
 This gives marketers more time in the day to create knockout content, plus the tools to deliver that content with the greatest effect.

-This blog will detail how to improve the reach and impact of your content marketing with marketing automation.
+This blog will detail how to improve the reach and impact of your content marketing and begin automating your content marketing.
 From list building to engagement to lead generation, we’ll discuss key ways to enhance your brand’s content marketing strategy.

 Let’s look at 3 essential tips for automating your content marketing.